WVUHPC/Modern-Fortran/_episodes/21-OpenMP.md

 teaching: 60
 exercises: 0
 questions:
-- "Key question (FIXME)"
+- "How to use the multiple cores on modern computers"
 objectives:
-- "First learning objective.
-(FIXME)"
+- "Learn about programming with OpenMP in Fortran"
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "OpenMP is a directive-based approach for parallelization."
 ---

 ## OpenMP

-OpenMP is a directive based approach for parallelization.
+OpenMP is a directive-based approach to parallelization.
 OpenMP offers a set of pragmas, ie comments that can be added to the source code to guide the compiler on how it should parallelize certain regions.
-OpenMP also provides an API, routines and variables that can be accessed inside the sources and manipulate even further the paralelization.
+OpenMP also provides an API, routines, and variables that can be accessed inside the sources and manipulate even further the parallelization.

-The first specs for OpenMP date back from 1997.
+The first specs for OpenMP date back to 1997.
-Today most modern Fortran compilers support OpenMP 3.0 and the 3 compilers that we will be using (GNU, Intel and NVIDIA) support most of the OpenMP 4.0 or OpenMP 4.5.
+Today most modern Fortran compilers support OpenMP 3.0 and the 3 compilers that we will be using (GNU, Intel, and NVIDIA) support most OpenMP 4.0 or OpenMP 4.5.

 OpenMP was created for parallelizing code for shared memory machines.
 Shared memory machines are those with multiple cores where the cores are able to see, ie address the entire memory of the machine.